 Might as well enjoy this scenic location in the camp

 Empty water bottles wasted everyday.
 We ate lunch at the camp, where they have a kitchen.
-Reusable and washable cups offers a better option.
+Reusable and washable cups would have been a better option.

 Tourists and the mahouts preparing to bathe the elephants